Mrazi09/BGL-ML-project/README.md

 **Refs**: Some references for direct searches at the LHC that were relevant for the paper

-**Param_Cards_MG5**: Parameters cards to be used in MadGraph, for all 1sigma and 2sigma benchmark points
+**Param_Cards_MG5**: Parameters cards to be used in MadGraph, for all 1sigma and 2sigma benchmark points.
+Please note that I have not tested every single card, so if you find any bugs with the cards, and can't seem to fix it, please contact me.

 **TMVA**: Contains the C macros to run the TMVA analysis.
 Contains some data inside, but the data samples are are very small and they are only meant for testing purposes !!!!
 In the **Data** folder, there are some .csv's with greater statistics.
 Requires ROOT to run.
 Containts do_read, which converts .txt files to ROOT tuples.
 Contains do_TMVA_A3_single_prod_root6, which runs the TMVA code